 So what's not to like about Season 7?

 Plenty.
 Knots Landing Season 7 is what happens when you hire a showrunner with no affinity -- or particular affection -- for a series.
 Here, scribe David Paulsen was lured away from Dallas with the promise of a producer credit and headwriter chores.
 And he brought with him a Dallas mentality: where structure was preferable to spontaneity, and uniformity of tone, pacing and look more important than creative freedom.
 What he didn't bring to the show was an understanding of the characters, and because Paulsen was surrounded by an entirely new team of writers (it’s the only Knots season where there are no holdovers on the writing staff -- even Season 13 has one for a few episodes), there was no one with the clarity or clout to correct him.
 Knots Landing Season 7 is the first season in years that feels writer- rather than character-driven; long-established characters start behaving illogically, or conveniently, to generate plot.
-(Sometimes it's hard to recognize the characters at all.)
 And a chilliness sets in.
 Season 7 is the one in which the characters become alternately self-righteous and self-pitying.
 And more troubling, it's a season where the men seem to take sick and constant delight in humiliating the women, and where the headwriter -- fresh off three years on Dallas -- seems to view that as a healthy dynamic.